 In the winter months, we play indoors in either the school gym or the Roosevelt Island Sportspark.
 We adapt our equipment for indoor drills and training.
 And instead of a baseball game, we end the session with wiffle ball.

 In the summer of 2020, when outdoor activities were very scarce, we created a summer workout program.
 This was a twice-per-week conditioning program, just to keep the kids skills sharp, both baseball skills and social skills.
 We've also worked in smaller groups with older kids trying to make their school teams or travel teams.
 We've had some success there as well.

 We do not charge for participation, and we encourage anyone who wants to play baseball to join us.
 We don't say no to anyone.
 All you need is a glove, and we always have spares if needed.
-Beginning with the spring 2021 season, the 'fee' will be community services.
+Beginning with the Winter 2021 season, in lieu of a 'fee', we are asking our players to perform organized community services.
 We are teaming up with Engaged RI, a community initiative to foster environmental understanding and boost sustainability practices on Roosevelt Island.
 Any kid signing up for Coach Scot Baseball will be encouraged to participate in an Engaged RI activity such as 'plogging', which is cleaning up while jogging, or other island beautification projects.